Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-setup.md

    dbt-cloud:
    project-id: 123456 # Your dbt Cloud project ID
-   tenant: cloud.getdbt.com # Replace with your tenant URL
+   tenant_hostname: cloud.getdbt.com # Replace with your tenant URL
    DBT_CLOUD_ACCOUNT_ID: 1 # Replace with your account ID
    DBT_CLOUD_ENVIRONMENT_ID: 173 # Replace with your environment ID
    ```